conormkelly/reaper-go-extension/README.md

 When Go code needs to call a REAPER function:

 1. Go calls a wrapper function in reaper/reaper.go
-2. The wrapper uses CGo to call a bridge function in reaper_plugin_bridge.c
+2. The wrapper uses CGo to call a bridge function in c/bridge.c
 3. The bridge function uses the stored function pointers to call into REAPER
 4. Results flow back through the same chain